gonmf/matilda/README.md

-This project started as the practical component of a dissertation for the obtention of a Masters Degree on Computer Science and Computer Engineering, from the High Institute of Engineering of Lisbon, titled "Guiding Monte Carlo tree searches with neural networks in the game of Go" (2016) by Gonçalo Mendes Ferreira.
+This project started as the practical component of a dissertation for the obtention of a Masters Degree on Computer Science and Computer Engineering, from the High Institute of Engineering of Lisbon, titled "Guiding Monte Carlo tree searches with neural networks in the game of Go" (2016) by Gonçalo Mendes.